elco5414/averyWebsiteWork/README.md

-# website for me
-a start to building a website
+# welcome to my personal website